aws/aws-cdk-rfcs/text/287-cli-deprecation-warnings.md

   and from our own libraries using deprecated APIs.
   Which means a user might get warnings that they will be unable to get rid of (because they're coming from code that they don't control).
+4. Depending on the exact solution chosen
+  (see discussion below),
+  there might be edge cases where something is deprecated, but we won't be able to report a particular pattern of its usage.
+  Some examples include:
+    * Using deprecated types only in type declarations.
+    * Static constants (which includes enums).
+    * Deprecated elements declared in the code, but not actually executed during synthesis.

 ### What changes are required to enable this change?